top of page

 How to create a chart of accounts for a construction company

 Before you start building your own COA, there are some key components that will help you shape your account structure – regardless you are a supplier or contractor, you need to recognize income and track indirect expenses.
+It is also important to include overhead costs and operating expenses in your chart of accounts to ensure all day-to-day business costs, such as rent, wages, utilities, and administrative expenses, are properly categorized for accurate financial reporting.

 Material suppliers and contractors need two different COA structures.
 For suppliers, the account structure is much simple than a contractor because they recognize income when they sell materials.
 Meanwhile, contractors have to keep track of the progress of projects.
 Also, contractors have more complex income streams and generally are recognizing their income based on the completion of work.
+Additionally, tracking labor as a separate category is essential for accurate project costing and effective financial management.

 Recognizing income